Worried About Another Student?

 Alternatively, the University’s Counselling Service can offer support and information about the problems your friend is experiencing.
 They can also offer practical information or links to outside organisations that you may wish to pass on to your friend.

-Where you are worried about another student and this is impacting on your personal mental health, contact Student Access to Mental Health Support (SAMHS).
+If you're worried about another student's mental health or if this is impacting on your own mental health, contact Student Access to Mental Health Support.

 Under University policy and UK law, we are not allowed to disclose any information about a student without their express consent to any third party – even a parent – except in an emergency.